What Is Fast Fashion and It’s True Cost

 Use your voice to raise awareness about the negative impacts of fast fashion and promote sustainable alternatives.
 Share information on social media, start conversations with friends and family, and support campaigns that advocate for a more ethical and responsible fashion industry.

-Avoiding Fast Fashion In Retail Industry
+Avoiding Fast Fashion In the Retail Industry